Do-It-Yourself Mr. Bean: Part Two

-Deleted scene
+Extended scene

-The following scene was originally cut from the episode in the middle of Act 2, although it was included in early United States VHS releases.
+An extended scene, which is not seen in the original broadcast of the episode, was included in the American broadcasts on HBO as well as some home media versions.

-Mr. Bean is shopping in the department store, when he sees a chair that he wishes to purchase.
+Bean is shopping in the department store, when he sees a chair that he wishes to purchase.
 Upon approaching the reclining chair, he discovers that a sales assistant is already demonstrating its features to an elderly couple.
-When Bean realizes that the couple wants to take the chair, Bean find the ways of fooling them into thinking it's broken: he unplugs it, which is almost immediately noticed by the assistant.

-While the elderly woman is enjoyably sitting on the chair, Bean then sneaks up to a control panel on the chair's arm and tampers with the wires inside, unknown to the elderly woman.
-As the elderly woman tries out the reclining feature this time, it folds over, sandwiching her in the middle; she yells to her hearing-impaired husband for help but is unheard, despite being only a couple of metres away.
-In addition, Bean turns up the music playing on the store's intercom, to make it harder for her to be heard.
+When Bean realises that the couple wants to take the chair, he find ways of fooling them into thinking it is broken: he unplugs it, which is almost immediately noticed by the assistant.
+While the elderly woman is enjoyably sitting on the chair, Bean then sneaks up to a control panel on the chair's arm and tampers with the wires inside, unknown to the woman.
+As the woman tries out the reclining feature this time, it folds over, sandwiching her in the middle; she yells to her hearing-impaired husband for help but is unheard, despite being only a couple of metres away.
+In addition, Bean turns up the music playing on the store's intercom to make it harder for her to be heard.
 Ultimately, she falls backwards.